MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### metric.diagnostic

-This event is triggered when we receive data on a diagnostic event (ex. a crash or hang) from the iOS system.
+This event is triggered when we receive data on a diagnostic event (for example, a crash or hang) from the iOS system.
 The data is used to identify and diagnose issues to maintain the quality of service.

 The following fields are collected: